5quark/Interactive-map-of-places-i-want-to-visit-in-Europe/README.md

 # Interactive-map-of-Places-i-want-to-visit-in-europe-
-Interactive map of places where i want to visit.
+Interactive map of places i want to visit.
 When you click on the markers, instagram photos that i saved will pop up.
-I was interested from this
+I was inspired from this
 	[Github page](https://github.com/Pubs-of-Oxfordshire-Map)